 - We have built an online service system that enables Certificate Authority's Secure Socket Layer functions that performs as a secure tunnel to transmit encrypted customer's information.
-In addition, we offered the Global Trust Secure Site Seal to prevent from phishing attacks on payment web sites. - The high-availability systems in our data centers deploy firewall and Intrusion Prevention System, or IPS, to defend against hackers' attacks. - All information systems and websites are scanned for vulnerabilities and a team of information security experts is responsible for information system and websites penetration testing, to prevent customers' information from leakage. - We have enhanced the firewall policy and adopted minimum principle to limit the IPs and ports access control, in order to reduce intrusion risk from hackers. - We enhance the retention and monitoring for all system, database, and applications logs as an additional information security measure and our managers review system logs and inquiry records on a daily basis. - We required our branch offices to comply with ISO27001 and obtain the ISO27001 certification. - We established CHT Security Operation Center (SOC), which is responsible for incidents and threats monitoring, notification and emergency response.
+In addition, we offered the Global Trust Secure Site Seal to prevent from phishing attacks on payment web sites. - The high-availability systems in our data centers deploy firewall and Intrusion Prevention System, or IPS, to defend against hackers' attacks. - All information systems and websites are scanned for vulnerabilities and a team of information security experts is responsible for conducting penetration testing on our information system, websites and Apps, to prevent leakage of customer information. - We have enhanced the firewall policy and adopted minimum principle to limit the IPs and ports access control, in order to reduce intrusion risk from hackers. - We have enhanced our system access controls including, among other measures, by using two-factor authentication and by limiting daily operational access to dedicated terminals in a separate network. - We have enhanced the retention and monitoring for all system, database, and applications logs as an additional information security measure and our managers review system logs and inquiry records on a daily basis. - We required our branch offices to comply with ISO27001 and obtain the ISO27001 certification. - We established CHT Security Operation Center, or SOC, which is responsible for incidents and threats monitoring, notification and emergency response.